Im-Programmatist/Mongo-Express-Node-CRUD-Demo/Readme.md

 ## With CRUD operation and JWT Authentication

 ## `Backend`
-1. This is the server part of the application and we will create all the stuff related to server in this directory.

-2. We will have to make separate node_module folder for backend using initiating the node package.
-So, using this special package.json we can install all the packages which is only required for server related developement.

-3. We can add Mocha/Tea testing framework that is used to perform tests within our application.It makes sure everything works correctly.

-4. Commands to create Node.js project in Backend folder.
+1. Commands to create Node.js project in Backend folder.
 #### `$ npm init` OR `$ npm init -y`
 - initiate node in folder and this will create package.json and  package.lock
 #### `$ npm install --save-dev babel-cli`